Did you know that in Britain, every 2 minutes, someone faces losing their home?

 It is important that in the run up to Christmas, we help our tenants to understand the importance of prioritising their rent and other household bills, of living within their means and not overspending so that come January, they can keep a roof over their families heads!

 Our landlords often feel backed into a corner by a tenant who has fallen behind with their rent.
 They tell us that they have families too, and they simply cannot afford to stand the cost of a non-paying tenant.

 I’m sure we all agree that Christmas is a very special time of year, a time where we all want to spend time with our family and friends, and try our very best to make memories that will last a lifetime.

 It’s a time to eat alot, drink alot and be merry, but with more and more families struggling to make ends meet, we have put together a few, simple tips to hopefully help people avoid falling into the financial abyss come January 1st:

 1. Prioritise your bills – pay your rent first, then your council tax so your family have a roof over their heads

 2. Seek help from your local council or Citizens Advice Bureau if you feel unable to cope

-So, if you are struggling to make ends meet at the moment, speak with them or your agent and work together to find a way through this difficult financial time.
+So, if you are struggling to make ends meet at the moment, we highly recommend that you speak with your landlord or your letting agent, and work together to find a way through this difficult financial time.